Getting Quality Sleep Is More Important Than Ever For Your Immune System

 All of our bodily functions are based on a 24-hour circadian rhythm.
 Our sleep-wake cycle is part of this system and is regulated mostly by the presence of dark and light.
-The immune system is directly connected to that cycle: At night when it gets dark, there's a drop in our stress hormone cortisol, along with hormones from our sympathetic nervous system like epinephrine and norepinephrine.
-At the same time, hormones connected to immune function, such as melatonin, are elevated when we sleep.
+The immune system1 is directly connected to that cycle: At night when it gets dark, there's a drop in our stress hormone cortisol, along with hormones from our sympathetic nervous system like epinephrine and norepinephrine.
+At the same time, hormones connected to immune function, such as melatonin2, are elevated when we sleep.
 In addition, melatonin acts as a free radical scavenger and helps repair any damaged cells.

 While our body is resting, the immune system cells can also focus all efforts and energy on a strong attack against viruses and bacteria.
 Also, sleep enhances the formation of memory antibodies to bacteria and viruses, to help build a stronger immune system for the future.

 Conversely, lack of sleep can have a negative effect on our immune system.
-For example, sleep deprivation is associated with a rise in susceptibility to the common cold.
+For example, sleep deprivation is associated with a rise in susceptibility to the common cold3.
 One study that worked with 153 male and female participants found that those with shorter sleep duration in the weeks leading up to exposure to a rhinovirus were less likely to be resistant to the illness.